 20 Ways to Show Love to Your Spouse

 It’s Katie!
 We all know you’ve got to keep the love alive in a marriage.
 If you get too distracted and start to ignore your spouse it’s easy to grow apart and just start coasting living parallel lives.
 Of course there are the big things: trust, communication, etc that are vital to any marriage.
 But the little things can have a big impact.
-Here are 20 simple ways to show love to your spouse/significant other.
+However, are you looking to improve your sexual health?
+Then read more about this True Pheromones here for more info!

 - Small acts of service.
 This is one of the easiest ways to show love.
 My husband puts toothpaste on my toothbrush if he makes it to the bathroom in the morning or night first.
 So simple but shows me he’s thinking about me.